MicrosoftDocs/dynamics-365-fraud-protection/content/mobile-sdk-react-native.md

     ```bash
     react-native link @microsoft/fraud-protection
     ```
-### Usage

-1. You can initiate the SDK by following so it can start to collect device attributes.
+3. You can initiate the SDK by following so it can start to collect device attributes.

     ```javascript
     import RNFraudProtection from '@microsoft/fraud-protection';